steindevices/ESP32-LyraT-DSP/README.md

 1. PRESS and HOLD the RST button.
 2. PRESS and HOLD the Boot button.
-3. RELEASE the RST button
+3. RELEASE the RST button.
-4. RELEASE tbe Boot button
+4. RELEASE tbe Boot button.
+5. Wait for the Arduino IDE to complete the upload.
+Completion is when a newline prints below the '...' line.
+6. PRESS the RST button.

 Fortunately, once the firmware for the DSP has been loaded the first time, you will be able to upload over WiFi through the Arduino OTA.